-The Chief Executive has overall responsibility for Data Protection within The State Hospital.
+The Chief Executive has overall responsibility for Data Protection within the State Hospital.

-Information Sharing Agreements that disclose information for Law Enforcement purposes must be signed on behalf of The State Hospital by the Chief Executive.
+Information Sharing Agreements and Data Processing Agreements that disclose information for Law Enforcement purposes can be signed on behalf of the State Hospital by the Chief Executive in lieu of an Information Asset Owner.

-The Director of Nursing and Allied Health Professions deputises in the absence of the Chief Executive.
+The Director of Nursing and Operations deputises in the absence of the Chief Executive.